PipedreamHQ/pipedream/components/salesforce_rest_api/README.md

 11. You should now be able to use the Salesforce integration along with the webhook triggers if you configured the required permissions above.

+# Example Use Cases

+## **Synchronization between Salesforce and External Databases**

+Synchronize Salesforce with external databases to ensure data accuracy and consistency without manual effort.

+## **Real-Time Customer Support Notifications**

+Improve customer service responsiveness by triggering real-time notifications to support teams when new tickets are created.

+## **Lead Scoring and Engagement Automation**

+Streamline lead management by automatically scoring and engaging leads through personalized campaigns, enhancing conversion rates.

+## **Dynamic Inventory Management**

+Keep inventory levels accurate and responsive to sales activity by updating Salesforce in real-time based on e-commerce data.

 # Troubleshooting